andrewcbuensalida/graphql-playlist/README.md

-cicd goes all the way until the last step. had to manually go into ec2 and serve client maybe try updating dependencies via npx npm-check-updates -u and npm install no more need for amplify because of cors expiration.
+cicd goes all the way until the last step. had to manually go into ec2 and serve client maybe try updating dependencies via npx npm-check-updates -u and npm install no more need for amplify because of cors expiration. so weird. the whole cicd works even though it says timeout during the application start phase npm ci is the key, and old dependencies i guess.